 Austin Community College is committed to incorporating sustainability into every aspect of the college, from environmentally-responsible construction and operations, to innovative learning programs that will equip ACC’s students with the tools to be resilient and sustainable leaders in their career fields.

-The Sustainable Development Goals (SDGs) are a set of ambitious goals, targets and indicators adopted by all United Nations (UN) member states in 2015 as part of the 2030 Agenda for Sustainable Development.
+The UN Sustainable Development Goals (SDGs) are a set of ambitious goals, targets and indicators adopted by all United Nations (UN) member states in 2015 as part of the 2030 Agenda for Sustainable Development.

 The UN SDGs are 17 goals and 169 objectives striving to achieve sustainable development across economic, social and environmental dimensions.